 vegas

 in batch mode.
-The default value is 10,000.
-Larger values may be lead to faster evaluations, but at the cost of more memory for internal work arrays. - maxinc_axis (positive int) – The maximum number of increments per axis allowed for the x-space grid.
-The default value is 1000; there is probably little need to use other values.
+The default value is 50,000.
+Larger values may be lead to faster evaluations, but at the cost of more memory for internal work arrays.
+The last batch is usually smaller than this limit, as it is limited byneval

 beta>0